George V: Declining health and death

 By 20 January, George was close to death.
 His physicians, led by Lord Dawson of Penn, issued a bulletin with the words "The King's life is moving peacefully towards its close."
 Dawson's private diary, unearthed after his death and made public in 1986, reveals that George's last words, a mumbled "God damn you!", were addressed to his nurse, Catherine Black, when she gave him a sedative that night.
-Dawson, who supported the "gentle growth of euthanasia", admitted in the diary that he ended the King's life:
+Dawson, who supported the gentle growth of euthanasia in the hands of medical professionals admitted in the diary that he ended the King's life: